adreena/DetectingRoadSigns/writeup_template.md

  * Validation data size: 4410
  * Testing data size: 12630

-I visualized training-set based on the frequency of signs to get a better undesrtanding of how well model can be trained based on the variations and if the number of images (for each sign) in the data has a direct impact on the accuracy of model to predict labels for the input images
+I visualized training-set based on the frequency of signs to get a better undesrtanding of how well model can be trained based on the variations and if the number of images (for each sign) in the data has a direct impact on the accuracy of model to predict labels.

 <img src="./examples/training_freq.png" width="750" height="280"/>

 As shown above, the number of images for signs [0-Speed limit (20km/h)] , [19-Dangerous curve to the left] or [37-Go straight or left] is relatively smaller than signs with frequecy higher than 1800 such as [1-Speed limit (30km/h)].
 Depending on image qualities model might not perform well on detecting signs with fewer trainign samples in comparison with those signs with 1800 samples.

-Picking random images from training set also shows not all the images have good qualities and dark shades orbad sun exposure can introduce noise into the model.
+Picking random images from training set also shows not all the images have good qualities.
+Dark shades or bad sun exposure can introduce noise into the model.
 One sample is shown below

 <img src="./examples/bad_image.png" width="150" height="150"/>